Consideration of Bill, not amended in the Public Bill Committee

 and under his amendments, it would have to have done that by a given date, yet the court may be preventing it from doing so.
 I still do not understand how he deals with that legal conflict.

-The Bill says that what needs to be done in order to modify licences to bring the cap about, among other things, has to be done by Ofgem as part of its implementation process.
+The Bill says that what needs to be done to modify licences to bring the cap about, among other things, has to be done by Ofgem as part of its implementation process.
 The question of legal challenge to Ofgem concerns, at its heart, what Ofgem does over whatever period may be specified to ensure that the implementation of the cap does not deviate from what is set out in legislation.
 That is the clear basis on which the cap should be undertaken, and that is the responsibility of Ofgem.

 The second issue is the time within which Ofgem considers that it can introduce that cap in the way that the right hon.
 Gentleman has described, given its workload and capacity to do so.
 Indeed, Ofgem is on the public record, through the evidence that it gave to the Committee—he will know that that has some weight through being a public statement in Hansard—as saying that it felt that it could do it within five months.
 The amendment merely tries to tidy up the process by putting that timeframe into the Bill, while not in any way detracting from the strength or otherwise of what Ofgem is required to do in acting to implement the cap in a way that is both effective and legally watertight.